antahiap/dsr-b35/README.md

 1- the pattern is not catchable for human, so hard to judge the result (hard to describe) 2- it is not same pattern, the pattern can totally change

+- hardest to bit, null-baseline, predcting tomorrow based on today

+- flat line (sine curve), has no trend, ARIMA method takes away the trend to be stationary.
+Trended is if mean is changing by time.
+- Metrices: slide 84
+- Review question: slide 100-104

 ## Analyses:
 - Anomaly detection